Fenton Blue Carnival Glass Bowl Value Guide

 The typical price range for Fenton Blue Carnival Glass Bowl is $75 - $82 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The vibrancy and coverage of the iridescent metallic salt coating significantly impact the $75-$82 price range.
+- The vibrancy and coverage of the iridescent metallic salt finish significantly impact the $75-$82 price range.

-- The clarity of the blue base glass and the sharpness of the Diamond Lace mold details.
+- The clarity and depth of the Diamond Lace pressed pattern details.

 How to Identify Fenton Blue Carnival Glass Bowl?

-- Check for the absence of a Fenton logo, as pieces from the 1910-1925 era were typically unmarked.
+- Verify the era by the absence of a molded 'Fenton' logo, as pieces from 1910-1925 were typically unsigned.

 History of Fenton Blue Carnival Glass Bowl